 Alternatively, Yan~\etal~\cite{yan2013hierarchical} integrate the saliency maps computed on the hierarchical segmentations of the image into a tree-structure graphical model, where each node corresponds to a region in every hierarchy.
-Due to the tree structure, the saliency inference can efficiently be conducted using the belief propagation.
+Thanks to the tree structure, the saliency inference can efficiently be conducted using belief propagation.
 In fact, solving the three layer hierarchical model is equivalent to applying a weighted average to all single-layer maps.
 Different from naive multi-layer fusion, this hierarchical inference algorithm can select optimal weights for each region instead of global weighting.

-Li~\etal~\cite{li2013estimating} propose to optimize the saliency values of all superpixels in an image to simultaneously meet several saliency hypotheses on visual rarity, center-bias and mutual correlation.
+Li~\etal~\cite{li2013estimating} propose to optimize the saliency values of all superpixels in an image to simultaneously meet several saliency criteria including visual rarity, center-bias and mutual correlation.
 Based on the correlations (similarity scores) between region pairs, the saliency value of each superpixel is optimized by quadratic programming when considering the influences of all the other superpixels.
-Based on the correlations (similarity scores) $w_{ij}$ of two regions $r_i$ and $r_j$, the saliency values $\{s_i\}_{i=1}^N$ (denote $s(r_i)$ as $s_i$ for short) can be optimized by solving:
+Let $w_{ij}$ denote the correlation between two regions $r_i$ and $r_j$, the saliency values $\{s_i\}_{i=1}^N$ (denoted by $s(r_i)$ as $s_i$ for short) can be optimized by solving:

 where $d_D$ is half the image diagonal length. $d_{ij}$ and $d_i$ are the spatial distances from the $r_i$ to $r_j$ and the image center, respectively.
-In the optimization, the saliency value of each superpixel is optimized by quadratic programming when considering the influences of all the other superpixels.
-Similarly, Zhu~\etal\cite{zhu2014saliency} also adopt such optimization-based framework to integrate multiple foreground/background cues as well as the smoothness terms to automatically infer the optimal saliency values.
+In the optimization, the saliency value of each superpixel is optimized by quadratic programming when considering the influences of all other superpixels.
+Zhu~\etal\cite{zhu2014saliency} also adopt a similar optimization-based framework to integrate multiple foreground/background cues as well as the smoothness terms to automatically infer the optimal saliency values.

 The Bayesian framework is adopted to more effectively integrate the complementary dense and sparse reconstruction errors~\cite{li2013saliency}.
 A fully-connected Gaussian Markov Random Field between each pair of regions is constructed to enforce the consistency between salient regions~\cite{jia2013category}, which leads to an efficient computation of the final regional saliency scores.